netgen/ezplatform-site-api/docs/reference/migration.rst

 variable.

 All Site API objects contain their eZ Platform counterparts.
-This will enable initial mixing of both Site API and vanilla eZ Platform ways of doing things, which means you will be able to migrate your project one step at a time.
+This will enable initial mixing of both Site API and vanilla eZ Platform ways of doing things.
+Coupled with content view fallback, you will be able to migrate your project one step at a time.

 Knowing all that gives you quite some flexibility in choosing exactly how you want to adapt your project to use Site API.